Classification of abelian actions with globally hypoelliptic orbitwise laplacian I: The Greenfield-Wallach conjecture on nilmanifolds: Introduction

-If $k = 1$, then $\alpha$ is GH if and only if the vector field $X$ generating $\alpha$ is globally hypoelliptic.
-So, the Greenleaf-Wallach conjecture can be stated as A $\mathbb{R}-$action $\alpha$ is GH if and only if $\alpha$ is smoothly conjugated to a diophantine linear flow on a torus.
+We say that $\alpha$ is globally hypoelliptic (GH) if $\Delta_{\alpha}$ is globally hypoelliptic.
+If $k = 1$, then $\Delta_{\alpha}$ is GH if and only if the vector field $X$ generating $\alpha$ is globally hypoelliptic.
+So, the Greenfield-Wallach conjecture can be stated as: a $\mathbb{R}-$action $\alpha$ is GH if and only if $\alpha$ is smoothly conjugated to a diophantine linear flow on a torus.
 In \cite{DanijelaGH2} D. Damjanović, J. Tanis, and Z. Wang posed a conjecture for $\mathbb{R}^{k}-$actions, stating that any homogeneous GH action on a finite volume homogeneous space $G/D$ is smoothly conjugate to a translation action on some nilmanifold (of step $\ell\leq k$).
-Since a $\mathbb{R}-$action is GH if and only if the generating vector field $X$ is globally hypoelliptic, this extends the Greenleaf-Wallach conjecture to $\mathbb{R}^{k}-$actions in the context of homogeneous actions.
-A related conjecture has also been stated by J. Cygan and L. Richardson for families of vector fields \cite{CyganRichardson1988,CyganRichardson1991}.
+Since a $\mathbb{R}-$action is GH if and only if the generating vector field $X$ is globally hypoelliptic, this extends the Greenfield-Wallach conjecture in the context of homogeneous actions.
+A related conjecture has also been raised by J. Cygan and L. Richardson for families of vector fields \cite{CyganRichardson1988,CyganRichardson1991}.